What is a vegetarian?

 Omega–3 Fatty Acids are essential fatty acids; “essential” means you need to eat these fats from your diet since your body is not able to make them on its own.
 Omega-3 fatty acids help to control inflammation and help to prevent heart disease.
 Vegans or vegetarians who don’t eat eggs or fatty fish like salmon must include other sources of omega-3 fatty acids such as walnuts, flaxseeds, chia seeds, canola oil, soybeans, or tofu.

-Is it possible to be an unhealthy vegetarian?
+Is it possible to be a vegetarian and be unhealthy?

-It’s important to remember that while vegetarian diets can have health benefits, it is also possible to make unhealthy food choices as a vegetarian or vegan.
-For example, a diet that consists of grilled cheese, pizza, pasta and candy is technically vegetarian, but not necessarily healthy.
+It’s important to remember that while vegetarian diets can have health benefits, it is also possible to be missing out on important nutrients as a vegetarian or vegan.
+For example, a diet that consists of grilled cheese, pizza, pasta and candy is technically vegetarian, but will not include all of the nutrients that your body needs.
+Similarly, if someone only eats fruits and vegetables, they will not be getting enough protein.
 In order to get all of the great vitamins and nutrients listed above, make sure to incorporate fruits, vegetables, whole grains and plant-based protein sources such as beans, tofu or nuts into your diet.
-Be mindful of meat or dairy “substitutions” because there are many substitutes you can buy at the supermarket that are high in fat, sugar, and/or sodium.
-To to ensure you are being healthy as a vegetarian, try to limit your intake of processed foods.
+Be mindful of meat or dairy “substitutions” because some substitutes may not be nutritionally equivalent to meat and dairy.
+To ensure you are being healthy as a vegetarian, be sure you are eating a variety of foods.

 How can I reassure my parents that I can still be healthy while following a vegetarian diet?

 Your parents may be worried that you are choosing to follow a vegetarian diet without knowing how to do it in a healthy way.
-If you can explain your plan to stay healthy and your reasons for wanting to become a vegetarian, your parents may be more likely to understand.
+If you can explain your plan to eat a healthy balance of foods and your reasons for wanting to become a vegetarian, your parents may be more likely to understand.
 You still might need to give them time to accept your new diet.
 Read vegetarian cookbooks or nutritional information with your parents and offer to help with the shopping and cooking.

 Here are some ideas for kitchen staples that will be helpful when following a vegetarian diet: